mallexxx/magic4pc/README.md

 Allows you to use the magic remote on your webOS LG TV as a mouse for your PC.

+Modified to remove the gear icon and make settings open when 'Red' pressed.

 # Installing

 This project consists of two applications, one for on your tv and one for on your pc.